speckledlemon/tph-spotlights/emacs.markdown

 __**Setting up Emacs is hard, here are some prebuilt Emacs distributions you might want to try**__
 - <https://www.spacemacs.org/> Spacemacs is one of the best ways to get a working _and_ good-looking configuration out-of-the-box.
-- <https://github.com/hlissner/doom-emacs> Doom is Spacemacs taken to the extreme: very opinionated, evil-focused, and designed to go fast.
+- <https://github.com/hlissner/doom-emacs> Doom is Spacemacs taken to the extreme: very opinionated, Evil-focused, and designed to go really, really fast.
 - <http://www.emacs-bootstrap.com/> Interactively generate a config with only the languages you care about.
 If you want a non-Spacemacs experience, closer to what you'd get if you configured Emacs from scratch, but in a literate style <https://en.wikipedia.org/wiki/Org-mode>, use our config wholesale: `git clone https://github.com/the-programmers-hangout/emacs.git ~/tphmacs; ln -sv ~/tphmacs ~/.emacs.d`.
 Pull requests welcome!